 Even the most experienced professionals can sometimes find it challenging to keep up with the ever-evolving language of retail.
 New jargon and buzzwords are regularly becoming part of our everyday language in response to rapidly changing consumer trends and technology.
-Here’s a lexicon of the most frequently heard and often misunderstood terms in the world of retail technology.
+Updated for 2019, here’s a lexicon of the most frequently heard and often misunderstood terms in the world of retail technology.

 Actionable Analytics: Static reports and dashboards are not new to most retailers.
 These tools are now evolving, however, to facilitate interactive participation from the user, enabling them to drive business change by drilling through to perform immediate actions, which coined the term Actionable Analytics.